Last updated on May 16th, 2023

 7. Look for safety and accessibility features inside and out

 In Mexico, many homes are indoor-outdoor design, and the master bedroom is on the second floor.
 Walking up stairs at night or in the rain isn’t necessarily safe nor accessible.
-When you choose. homestay on VRBO there are filters for elevators and wheelchair accessible, Airbnb does not have these choices.
-Femmebnb, a women-friendly vacation rental, notes which homestays have a doorman.
+When you choose a homestay on VRBO there are filters for elevators and wheelchair accessible, Airbnb does not have these choices.

 I would like more owners to have entrance lights – it seemed to be a rarity and isn’t hard to judge from the photos.
 I appreciated that several homestays provided flashlights, and I always bring my own, along with my rubber doorstop.
 Both Airbnb and VRBO let you choose places with carbon-monoxide detectors and smoke detectors.

 Safety goes even further.
 At a gated ‘luxury’ boutique hotel in Bacalar, I noticed the owners spent little time on the property and left guests with a non-English speaking security guard.
 I wondered what would happen if I had an actual emergency.
 In the evening, the security guard made me very uncomfortable by following me around.
 Maybe he was protecting me from the snakes?